-Background: This African American man in his 20's had a big problem: he had long felt his nose detracted from the rest of his face.
-While he liked its shape in general, he felt his nose looked too childlike.
-He searched for a surgeon familiar with ethnic rhinoplasty.
-He liked Dr. Mabrie's videos and consulted with him in his San Francisco office about Non-Surgical Rhinoplasty.
-Dr. Mabrie's Assessment: In th...
+ABOUT OUR PATIENT This African American man in his 20's had a big problem: he had long felt his nose detracted from the rest of his face.
+While he appreciated its shape in general, he felt it made him look too childlike.
+During his search for a surgeon experienced in Ethnic Rhinoplasty, my videos caught his eye, so we met in my downtown San Francisco office, where I consulted with him about non...